-In most cases, a Cooperative Research Centre (CRC) stems from a successful bid (application) to the Cooperative Research Centre (CRC) run by the Department of Industry, Innovation and Science (DIIS).
+In most cases, a Cooperative Research Centre (CRC) stems from a successful bid (application) to the Cooperative Research Centre (CRC) run by the Department of Industry, Science, Energy and Resources (DISER).
 A CRC bid involves a broad pitch to justify the creation of a CRC and commitments from interested higher education provider (HEP) and industry participants.

 Following the establishment of a CRC via a Commonwealth Agreement, HEP and industry collaboration terms are confirmed via a Participants Agreement.
 Other parties may also be involved in a CRC as non-Participants.